 Can I buy a padel court and install it myself?

 Technically possible, but not recommended.
-Padel court installation requires certified crews trained on the specific manufacturer system.
-Structural steel framing, tempered glass panel anchoring, and wind load compliance are not DIY tasks.
+Padel court installation requires certified crews trained on the specific manufacturer system and the basics of working with tempered glass panels.
+Working with glass and installing such heavy, expensive materials is not a DIY task.
 Most manufacturers void warranties on courts not installed by their certified partners.

 What permits are needed to build a padel court in the US?